WrithemTwine/TwineChatBot/README.md

       - Update all followers when bot starts
       - Remove non-followers from Followers table
       - Notification message for new follows
-      - Option to refresh all followers every specified number of hours - after Follow bot starts
+      - Option to refresh all followers every specified number of hours (status unfollow isn't a Twitch API message, rather, check the whole list for current follower listing) - after Follow bot starts
-   - Uses PubSub to listen to Channel Point Redemptions
+   - Uses EventSub to listen to Channel Point Redemptions
        - For Giveaways
-       - Future features upon request, per PubSub API
+       - Future features upon request, per EventSub API
    - Automatically start when app starts:
-      - Twitch Chat bot
+      - Twitch EventSub bot
       - Twitch Live bot
-      - Twitch Follow bot
       - Twitch Clip bot
       - Multi-Live bot features - when Multi-Live Bot app is not started